davidmoten/reels/README.md

 Make sure you use a blocking scheduler (especially `Scheduler.io()`) for any blocking work like database calls, file system IO, network IO.

+## Memory use
+Each actor takes about 600 bytes. (i.e a million actors would take 600MB of memory).
+Akka purportedly uses about 400 bytes per actor (nice).

 ## Benchmarks
 To run benchmarks: